sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Reference to check: Dependability through Assuredness™ (O-DA) Framework: https://www2.opengroup.org/ogsys/catalog/C13F

 ## TEST TYPES:

 ### Functional testing
 Functional testing  is focus on evaluation of the correctness of the system behavior, and that it perfoms as expected.
 It is applied to all the different test levels: unit, component, integration, system.
 Its usually is done by means of requirement and specification checks, but also to user cases.
 Is also common that it uses the black-block testing methodology.

 ### Non-functional testing
 There are things aside the main functionality that also are required, those migth be: data or communitcations throughput.
 User interfaces, performance, usability, scalability, safety, security, robustnes, avalibility, manteanability, stress testing, portability,  ..
 Non-functional testing can be done at all test levels: unit, component, integration, and system.

  - Sometimes, this the non-functioal propierties, are mapped to the ISO 9126 - Software Quality Product.

-A list of possible non-functional characteristics:
+A list of non-functional characteristics:

  - usability: how easy it is to use
  - performance: if it complies with responses times and data throughput